How To Work At Home When You Don't Have Room For A Desk

 Question: I don’t have room in my apartment for a legit desk, but I do feel like I need a place to store my grown-up papers and things, and to operate from when I’m working from home (right now, that place tends to be bed, which I know isn’t good).
 Help!

 Mandy's Response: I used to live in a studio with zero space for anything so I completely understand!
-My first suggestion is to maximize your wall space from floor to ceiling.
+My first suggestion is to maximise your wall space from floor to ceiling.
 Is there wall space where you could add some floating shelves?
-Then you can purchase some organizers for paperwork and arrange them nicely on the shelves along with some pretty plants and decorative objects.
+Then you can purchase some organisers for paperwork and arrange them nicely on the shelves along with some pretty plants and decorative objects.

 Advertisement